 When you take out a policy with us or renew your policy we reserve the right to charge you a fee of £50.
-The insurer also pays us a commission which is a percentage of the annual premium.

 Payment by Annual or Monthly Direct Debit.
 If you agreed to pay by either annual or monthly Direct Debit then your policy will automatically renew unless you advise us otherwise.
 This will ensure your insurance cover remains in place.
 The renewal documents will advise you of this and the amount of money to be debited.

 You can opt out of automatic renewal at any time by contacting us by phone on 01202 937 430, e-mail email@example.com or post to the trading office address shown at the bottom of this document.

 Payment By Instalments.
 If you pay a premium by instalments through Premium Credit and an instalment is not paid on time we may cancel your insurance.
 We will try to contact you by telephone or e-mail before this action is taken.
 There may well be outstanding monies owed to Highworth Insurance which we will seek to recover from you.
 Highworth Insurance will receive a commission which is part of your monthly payments.